 How should I purchase tickets?

-You can purchase subscriptions by phone at (336) 464.0145 or at the WS Symphony Box Office.
-Individual concert tickets are also available online, by phone, at the WS Symphony Box Office, and at the Stevens Center Box Office beginning in August.
+You can purchase subscriptions online, by phone at (336) 464.0145 or at the Symphony Box Office.
+Individual concert tickets are available online, by phone, at the Symphony Box Office, and at the Stevens Center Box Office beginning September 4, 2018.